auth0/terraform-provider-auth0/MIGRATION_GUIDE.md

 Importing of resources that are comprised of multiple IDs (ex: `auth0_user_role` - user ID and role ID) will be separated by a double colon (`::`) instead of the previous single colon `:` separator.
-This change establishes a convention for all resource import while enabling IDs with colons in them.
+This change establishes a convention for all resource imports while enabling IDs with colons in them.

 <table>
 <tr>